RIR360/development/journal/2025/november.md

 - Don't think, you don't have to think when everything is planned.
 - The more you think the more your brain get chance to counter.
 - Planning gives you advantage but overthinking will throw you off the track.
+- Be dumb, do the work without thinking if you can take the day off or not.